Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Acknowledgment

 \section{Acknowledgment}

-We wish to acknowledge the support of TACC for the compute time on Frontera under the Pathways program, which allowed us to conduct these computationally intensive simulations.
-We would also like to thank for the compute time on Utah CHPC.
+We wish to acknowledge the support of TACC and National Science Foundation for the compute time on Frontera under the Pathways program, which allowed us to conduct the computationally intensive simulations required for the paper.
+We also thank Uath CHPC for the computation time on their clusters, which was also used to simulate some of the axisymmetric cases.